freeart/api-middleware/README.md

     It helps to find issues on the frontend side.

 - There is no description for the case when integration service failed?
  What behaviour should be?
 Have I remove local data to invalidate cache or return old data.

+ # features
+Storage#addTask each HTTP request works through the queue to resolve the concurrent updating issue.
+The first user calls endpoint - the server executes updating data from the integrator.
+The second user calls the same endpoint at the same time - the server puts the task in the queue to respond when new data will come.
+Data has arrived - the server responds to the first and the second user in order.